 Persistence is the key here.

 For example, let's take any skills.
 Skill takes time to learn, more time to be good at, much more time to be an expert or master.
 Don't give up.
 Keep moving on.

 ☑️ Follow a proven path

 It is about learning from others and their experiences.
-One who has completed a journey or left in-between can help others guiding on similar path.
+One who has completed a journey or left in-between can help others guiding on a similar path.
 Be an information seeker but, not necessarily you need to imitate.

-For example, if you are beginning your journey to become a blogger, it makes sense to learn from the journey of other bloggers.
+For example, if you are beginning your journey to becoming a blogger, it makes sense to learn from the journey of other bloggers.
 How and where the journey began for them?
 What are the DOs and DON'Ts they have followed?
 You can always improvise on top of that to make it your own.

 ☑️ You are not alone

 When you feel challenged, struggling with things to make it work, do not feel that the situation is unique to you.
 You are really not alone even when it seems so.
 Look around, ask for help.

 Going back to the basics helps many times in coming out of a challenging situation.
 Especially in the areas of skill development.
 Be part of a community where you can learn and share.
 When it comes to the areas of skill development, no better support than a community to make you feel connected.